Ofredy/Deep-Space-Ray-Tracer/README.md

 ## 🧩 Rendering Pipeline Summary

 1. **Orbital Simulation**
    - A simple 2-body Kepler solver generates a lunar **polar orbit**.
    - Moon’s state is retrieved using **NASA JPL SPICE** relative to the Sun.
    - Camera and ISS positions are computed in the Sun-centered inertial frame.

 2. **Pose File Generation**
-   - For each frame, the simulator outputs the positions of the target & chaser vehicle in unitsof **meters**.
+   - For each frame, the simulator outputs the positions of the target and chaser vehicles in units of **meters**.

 3. **Transformation into Model Frame**
    - The ray tracer reads the poses, then:
      - Computes camera → ISS relative vectors
      - Applies the frame rotation
      - Converts double → float only after constructing the local frame
      - Computes normalized Sun direction

 4. **Scene Assembly**
    - ISS mesh placed at the origin
    - Camera pointed at the ISS
    - Directional light stored as a normalized vector
    - GPUScene built with triangles, BVH nodes, and camera parameters

 5. **CUDA Rendering**
-Path tracing is performed entirely on the GPU:
+   - Path tracing is performed entirely on the GPU:
      - Shadow rays
      - Bounce recursion
      - Material shading
      - Triangle intersection via BVH

 6. **Export & Upscaling**
    - Saves PPM → PNG
    - Optional AI upscaling via the `--upscale` flag

 ---